openhab/org.openhab.binding.zwave/doc/qubino/zmnhod_0_0.md

 ### Parameter 40: Power report (Watts) on power change for Q1 or Q2

 Power report (Watts) on power change for Q1 or Q2
-Set value means percentage, set value from 0 – 100 = 0% - 100%.

-Available configuration parameters

-  * default value 1
-  * 0 - reporting disabled
-  * 1 - 100 = 1% - 100% Reporting enabled.
-Power report is send (push) only when actual power (in Watts) in real time changes for more than set percentage comparing to previous actual power in Watts, step is 1%.

-**NOTE**: if power changed is less than 1W, the report is not send (pushed), independent of percentage set.
+<p&gtSet value means percentage, set value from 0 – 100 = 0% - 100%.</p&gt <p&gtAvailable configuration parameters </p&gt <ul&gt<li&gtdefault value 1</li&gt <li&gt0 - reporting disabled</li&gt <li&gt1 - 100 = 1% - 100% Reporting enabled.
+Power report is send (push) only when actual power (in Watts) in real time changes for more than set percentage comparing to previous actual power in Watts, step is 1%.</li&gt </ul&gt<p&gt<strong&gtNOTE</strong&gt: if power changed is less than 1W, the report is not send (pushed), independent of percentage set. </p&gt
 Values in the range 0 to 100 may be set.

 The manufacturer defined default value is ```1```.